Gustav Ritter von Kahr: Early years

-Legal education and work as cultural preservationist
+Legal education and work as a cultural preservationist

 Kahr was born in 1862 in Weissenburg in Bayern, the son of Gustav von Kahr, President of the Bavarian Administrative Court, and his wife Emilie, née Rüttel.
-After completing school in 1881 he became a member of the 2nd Bavarian Infantry Regiment Kronprinz as a one-year volunteer.
+After completing school in 1881, he became a member of the 2nd Bavarian Infantry Regiment Kronprinz as a one-year volunteer.
 From 1882 to 1885 he studied law in Munich.
 After passing the first state law examination, he received legal training at various courts in Munich until 1888.
-On 12 January 1889 he joined the government of Upper Bavaria as a trainee (Akzessist) in the Department of the Interior and became a government assessor in 1897.
+On 12 January 1889, he joined the government of Upper Bavaria as a trainee (Akzessist) in the Department of the Interior and became a government assessor in 1897.
 His main field of activity in the decade before the turn of the century was organizing the preservation of folk art and endangered architectural monuments.
 He was a co-founder of the Bavarian State Association for the Preservation of Local History.
-Beginning in 1902 Kahr quickly passed through the stages of ministerial service up to the level of state councilor (Staatsrat).
-In 1911 he was awarded the Order of Merit of the Bavarian Crown for his services to the cultivation of folk art and thus received personal nobility.
-On 1 February 1912 he was granted the title and rank of privy councilor (Geheimrat) and on 1 October was appointed ministerial director and councilor of state in the senior civil service.
-During his years in the Ministry of State he continued to devote himself primarily to the preservation and protection of endangered cultural assets.
+Beginning in 1902, Kahr quickly passed through the stages of ministerial service up to the level of state councilor (Staatsrat).
+In 1911, he was awarded the Order of Merit of the Bavarian Crown for his services to the cultivation of folk art and thus received personal nobility.
+On 1 February 1912, he was granted the title and rank of privy councilor (Geheimrat) and on 1 October was appointed ministerial director and councilor of state in the senior civil service.
+During his years in the Ministry of State, he continued to devote himself primarily to the preservation and protection of endangered cultural assets.